OutSystems/docs-odc/src/eap/architecture/intro.md

 ##### Auto scaling

 The compute capacity for each app container running in each Runtime stage is scalable.
-This lets each of your apps scale independently.
+This lets each app scale independently.

-The following diagram shows how auto scaling works inside the Runtime cluster.
+The following diagram illustrates how auto scaling works inside the Runtime cluster.

 ![Autoscaling of the runtime apps](images/cloud-architecture-runtime-scale-diag.png "Autoscaling of the runtime apps")

 The **auto scale controller** monitors the CPU and RAM metrics of each app container.
-It continuously checks these metrics against the cluster compute capacity allocated to each app container and can:
+It continuously checks these metrics against the cluster compute capacity allocated to each app container.
+It can:

 * Replicate the app container to optimize the use of the allocated compute capacity and distribution across AZs.
 * Allocate additional cluster compute capacity to the app container if the CPU and RAM metrics for the app container exceed a threshold.

-The auto scale controller makes the adjustment in real-time, with no user interaction required.
+The auto scale controller makes the adjustment in real time, with no user interaction required.

 The overall compute capacity for the isolated Runtime stage cluster is scalable because it's resourced from a multi-tenant pool.